 O for original

-Originality is the trait that can make your product not only attractive especially in the stage of its launch on the market but also it can become a feature making your product viral, as we have previously mentioned in our article on UX/UI to make you product viral.
-For those who like standing out of the crowd, it can be the crucial factor of making choice in favor of your product.
+Originality is the trait that can make your product not only attractive especially in the stage of its launch on the market but also it can become a feature making your product viral, as we have previously mentioned in our article on UX/UI to make your product viral.
+For those who like standing out of the crowd, it can be the crucial factor in making choice in favor of your product.

 So, here is the first part of the product design alphabet and the second one is coming very soon together with a bit of entertaining exercise.

 It has to be said that we do not try to discover new horizons or reinvent the wheel with this post.
 It’s just a bit of review what important features can be considered working on product design, a sort of funny checklist.
 Moreover, we do not mean that the product should contain all these features, as well as the word, could not contain all the letters of the alphabet.
 Nevertheless, their efficient combination can make a great sound for your product.
 And you will be able to see it in the second part where the theory will be supported by a sort of practice.

 Next part of product design ABC is close at hand, don’t miss it on our blog very soon.